 Net position represents the difference between assets, deferred outflows, liabilities and deferred inflows.
 Net investment in capital assets consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any borrowings used for the acquisition, construction or improvement of those assets.
 In addition, deferred outflows of resources and deferred inflows of resources that are attributable to the acquisition, construction, or improvement of those assets or related debt also are included in the net investment in capital assets component of net position.
+As of June 30, 2019, capital assets net of accumulated depreciation totaling \$56,679,544 was reduced by unspent bond proceeds of \$18,817,166 and related debt of \$28,123,777, which excluded accreted interest of \$20,705,533 and premiums attributed to cash reserves for debt service of \$1,222,734.
 Net position is reported as restricted when there are limitations imposed on its use either through the enabling legislation adopted by the District or through external restrictions imposed by creditors, grantors, laws or regulations of other governments.
-The District applies restricted net position is available.
+The District applies restricted resources when an expense is incurred for purposes for which both restricted and unrestricted net position is available.

-Debt Service restrictions reflect the cash balances in the debt service funds that are restricted for debt service payments by debt covenants.
+Debt Service restrictions reflect the cash balances in the debt service funds of \$5,570,570 that are restricted for debt service payments by debt covenants, reduced by outstanding bond premiums of \$1,222,734.